Dhruv2027/cse15l-lab-reports/labreport1.md

 }
 ```

 Now, if I want to see the contents of 2 files, I just write the paths of both the files after the `cat` command.
 Here is an example: `cat <path1> <path2>`.
-Using the "Hello.java" and "README" files, I'll show an example of concatenating 2 files.
+Using the `Hello.java` and `README` files, I'll show an example of concatenating 2 files.

 ![Image](SS12.png)